Have you been curious about prostate milking, but too afraid to ask? We'll help you decide if it's right for you.

 If you accidentally scratch yourself or get scratched, forgo anal play until you heal.

-Don't apply too much pressure and tread lightly while working with the P-spot.
+Don't apply too much pressure, and make sure to tread lightly while working with the P-spot.

 So, in the end, prostate milking may not be everyone's cup of tea.